-It is evident from the study that tribal youth in Dindori district of Madhya Pradesh, India were involved in a number of agricultural income generating activities.
-The study established linearism between involvement in agricultural income generating activities and socio-personal, socio-economic, psychological and communicational characteristics of respondents.
+The study makes clear that tribal youth in Madhya Pradesh, India's Dindori area, were engaged in a variety of agricultural income-generating activities.
+The study revealed a linear relationship between respondents' socio-personal, socio-economic, psychological, and communicational traits and their participation in agricultural income-generating activities.
 Factors such as marital status, respondents education, family occupation, family size, family type, experience of farming, social participation, size of land holding, family income, rural life preference, conservatism-liberalism, urban contact and mass media exposure of tribal youth.
-The study concludes that the main factors of livelihood pattern among tribal youth in Dindori district of Madhya Pradesh are; marital status, educational attainment, economic motivation, conservatism-liberalism, mass media exposure and reasons for educational and vocational training.
-There-fore development agencies, in both the public and private sectors, who are working on issues concerning tribal youth in the study area, should give proper emphasis to the selected variables of the present study before launching any new program relating to their development through agricultural income generating activities.
-Skill development of tribal youth through intensive training and utilization of this skilled manpower in different agricultural income generating activities is also advocated.
+The study concludes that the main factors affecting livelihood pattern among tribal youth in Dindori district of Madhya Pradesh are; marital status, family type, social participation,land holding, family income, rural life preference, urban contact, mass media exposure and reasons for educational and vocational training.
+Therefore, before launching any new programme relating to tribal youth development through agricultural income generating activities, development agencies working on the issue regarding tribal youth in the study region, both in the public and private sectors, should give proper emphasis to the selected variables of the present research.
+It is also recommended that tribal youngsters receive extensive training to strengthen their skills and use this specialised labour for other agricultural income-generating enterprises.